 Before the land reforms, 3,000 smallholder producers in the Honde Valley grew about 700 tonnes of green beans a year, says Johane.
 Today, less than 300 producers grow around 30 tonnes a year.
 “Total coffee production for the whole of Zimbabwe in 2016 was only 414 tonnes of green bean,” he adds, sadly.

-But times are changing – helped by government initiatives, private buyers, and Zimbabwean leaders.
+But times are changing – helped by government initiatives, private buyers, and leaders in the Zimbabwean community.

 Small-scale coffee farmers grow maize and vegetables and keep poultry and cattle on their 1–2 ha smallholdings.
 Credit: Nicole Motteux

 Since 2010, many government programmes and aid agency projects have supported coffee interventions in the Honde Valley.

 David Muganyura, Chairman of Honde Valley’s Coffee Commodity Association of Zimbabwe, tells me that TechnoServe supports small coffee farms by helping them access the private sector.

 “Last year, Nespresso bought coffee from us,” he says.
 “They asked us to grow more.
 So, I planted 20,000 coffee seedlings.
 I used my knowledge working with farmers like your [the author’s] father to propagate and grow coffee.
 I gave these seedlings to small-scale farmers who want to redevelop their coffee fields again to sell to Nespresso.”

 Midway Bhunu – a Coffee Program Manager at TechnoServe – explains, “We work across 29 countries to build competitive farms and break the poverty cycle.”
 He continues, “A key focus is to connect farmers to capital, networks and supply chains through strategic partnerships with coffee industry actors from growers to buyers.”